-Why It Didn’t Happen: Savage dropped the title to Ric Flair… who then later left WWF to go back to his more natural WCW/NWA environment.
+Why It Didn’t Happen: Savage dropped the title to Ric Flair… who then left WWF to go back to his more natural WCW/NWA environment.
 Bret Hart ended up being chosen to relieve Flair of the WWF strap, but never got around to facing a challenge from The Macho Man, who only served as a color analyst at Wrestlemania 9.
 Bottom line: creative choices.
-Like the one that had Hogan beating Yokozuna in seconds to close out the event.
+Like the one that had Hogan beating Yokozuna in seconds to close out the same event.

 The 2 biggest icons of the wrestling business were rarely at the same place, at the same time.
 And, when they were, something else was missing.

 In WCW, both occupied the same time and space when Hogan came on board in 1994.
 However, Austin was in midcard purgatory and nowhere near the top of the food chain, where Hogan sat pretty.

 However, once Austin reached peak popularity in 1998, they were separated by promotional lines.